Planet Formation at Cosmic Dawn: Planetesimals in H$_2$O-Rich Disks Around Low-Mass Stars: Numerical Model

-The numerical simulations start from the gravitational collapse of the slowly rotating PI SN core.
+The numerical simulations start from the gravitational collapse of the slowly rotating model core.
 When the gas density exceeds $\sim 10^{11}$~cm we introduce a point-mass gravitating star in the center of the collapsing cloud.
 The star accretes from a circumstellar disk, which forms as a result of angular momentum conservation when the inner infalling layers of the core reach the centrifugal barrier.
 The evolution gradually continues into the embedded phase where the accreting star is surrounded by a rotationally supported accretion disk along with the remaining infalling envelope.
 All materials from the envelope land on the outer edge of the disk under the thin-disk approximation, consistent with trajectory calculations of infalling matter in three-dimensional envelopes by \citet{Visser2009}.
-We end the simulation after $\approx 0.1$~Myr, when about 50\% of the core has accreted on the star plus disk system.
+We end the simulation after $\sim 0.1$~Myr, when about 50\% of the core has accreted on the star plus disk system.
+The numerical resolution is $400\times 256$ cells on the polar grid ($r,\phi$) with a logarithmically spaced grid in the radial direction.
+The numerical resolution near the inner computational boundary is $\sim 10^{-2}$~au and it decreases to $\approx 1.3$~au near the disk's outer edge ($r=50$~au).